Adaptive advantage in entanglement-assisted communications

-Therefore, we now consider trit communication ($D=3$).
-It is known that for a trit message, $p^\text{trit}_\text{win}=\frac{7}{8}$ \cite{Ambainis2008}.
-If we consider pre-shared entanglement, we can readily improve the EA bit protocol described above by having Alice sending Bob not only the value of her local measurement, but also some information about her input: if Alice gets the output $+1$, she sends the message $m=+1$, if she gets the output $-1$, she sends the message $m=(-1,x_1)$, see Figure~\ref{FigStrategy}b.
-Bob behaves as before, except that if he has the input $y=1$ and he received the message $m=(-1,x_1)$, he obviously discards the information obtained from his measurement and instead directly outputs the correct value $x_1$.
+Therefore, we now consider trit communication ($D=3$), for which $p^\text{trit}_\text{win}=\frac{7}{8}$ \cite{Ambainis2008}.
+Now, we can readily improve the EA bit protocol by having Alice communicate not only the outcome of her local measurement, but also some information about her input: if Alice gets the output $+1$, she sends $m=+1$, if she gets the output $-1$, she sends $m=(-1,x_1)$, see Figure~\ref{FigStrategy}b.
+Bob behaves as before, except that if he has the input $y=1$ and he receives $m=(-1,x_1)$, he discards the information obtained from his measurement and instead directly outputs the correct value $x_1$.
 It is straightforward to verify that this modified procedure yields an improved success probability of $p_\text{win}=(5+3\sqrt{2}/2)/8\approx 0.8902$.